zevv/npeg/README.md

  P1 * P2       # concatenation
  P1 | P2       # ordered choice
  P1 - P2       # matches P1 if P2 does not match
-?P             # matches P 0 or 1 times
+?P             # matches P zero or one times
-*P             # matches P 0 or more times
+*P             # matches P zero or more times
-+P             # matches P 1 or more times
++P             # matches P one or more times
  P{n}          # matches P n times
  P{m..n}       # matches P m to n times
 ```